-APPENDIX 2 EXCLUSIVE ACQUISITION JUSTIFICATION FORM
+Appendix 2 EXCLUSIVE ACQUISITION JUSTIFICATION (EAJ) FORM

-(For Noncompetitive Alliance Contracts over \$15,000)
+(For Noncompetitive Purchases over \$15,000)

 The competitive bidding process is the foundation of government purchasing.
 In rare situations though, due to the unique nature of some goods and services, competition may not be possible.
-It is the responsibility of SSG Sourcing & Contracts to verify that competition is not required and that the acquisition will result in "best value" for the institutions in compliance with Tex.
-Educ.
-Code §51.9335(b).
+It is the responsibility of Contracts and Procurement (CNP) to verify that competition is not required and that the acquisition will result in "best value" for the institution in compliance with Texas Education Code, §51.9335(b).

+In order to make this determination, CNP must understand the unique characteristic(s) of the good or service.
+This form is designed to assist staff in communicating the required information to CNP.

+Please answer the questions below as completely as possible.
+Additional pages may be attached if more space or additional documentation is needed.
+Requests must be typed.

+Please submit the completed and signed form (scan the signed page only) to CNP@utsystem.edu with all relevant quotes and approvals.

 GENERAL INFORMATION

-Today's Date: Estimated Dollar Amount:
+Toda Estimated Dollar Amount:

-Se Select Requesting Entity:

-CCVA Pha rmacy Other:
+S Select anticipated contract type:

+Business Contract Purchase Order (PO) Document ID #:

-CONTACT SUPPLIER INFORMATION
+CONTACT INFORMATION

-SUPPLIER INFORMATION
+D DEPARTMENT INFORMATION SUPPLIE R INFORMATION

-Supplier Name:
+Contact Name: Supplier Name:

-Contact Name:
+Department: Contact Name:

-Phone:
+Phone: Phone:

-Email Address:
+Email Address: Email Address:

-TYPE OF JUSTIFICATION
+V.DE OF WATER

+Т YPE OF JUSTIFI CATION

-Proprietary and Best Value: (as defined in Government Code 2155.067, Education Code Section 74.008, Section b) Only known supplier that meets your "definition of scope".
-(Please complete sections A and B)
+Р roprietary and E Best Value: (as defined in Texas Government Code, §2155.067, Texas Educ ation Code, §51.9335(b))

+Only known su upplier that meets your "definition of scope ."
+Please complete e SECTIO NS A and B)

-Emergency: (as defined in Government Code 2155.086, Section c)
+E Emergency: (as defined in Texas Government Code §2155.083(i))

-A purchase for which delay would create a hazard to life, health, safety, welfare or property.
-(Please complete sections A and C)

-Professional Services: (as defined in Government Code 2254.002, e.i.
-Architects, Engineers, RNs, CPAs, Physicians, Land Surveyor, etc.)

-Designated professional for which competitive bidding is not permitted.
-(Note: To be used only when professional service providers have not been pre-qualified) (Please complete sections A and D)
+L A purchase for which delay would create a hazard to life, health, safety, welfare or property or to avoid undue additional cost to the state.
+(Please complete SECTIONS A and C) P Professional Services: (as defined in Texas Government Code §2254.002 (e.g. Architects, Engineers, CPAs, Land Surveyor, etc.)) L Designated professional for which competitive bidding is not permitted.
+(Note: To be used only when professional service providers have not been pre-qualified) (Please complete SECTIONS A and D)

-PRODUCT MAKE/MODEL OR SERVICE

-DESCRIPTION OF REQUEST

-Describe the good or service to be procured and how it meets your needs.

-SECTION B - PROPRIETARY AND BEST VALUE JUSTIFICATION

-SPECIAL USE REQUIREMENTS (equipment only) To be compatible with existing equipment: YES NO For the repair, maintenance or modification of existing equipment: YES NO YES NO For use as spare or replacement equipment: REQUIRED FEATURES List the specific feature(s) or characteristic(s) that are required which are unique to the good or service provided by this supplier.
+SECTION A - GOODS/SERVICES INFORMATION PRODUCT MAKE/MODEL OR SERVICE DESCRIPTION OF REQUEST Describe the good or service to be procured and how it meets your needs.
+SECTION B - PROPRIETARY AND BEST VALUE JUSTIFICATION SPECIAL USE REQUIREMENTS (equipment only) To be compatible with existing NO YES equipment: For the repair, maintenance or YES NO modification of existing equipment: For use as spare or replacement YES NO equipment: REQUIRED FEATURES List the specific feature(s) or characteristic(s) that are required which are unique to the good or service provided by this supplier.
 Describe the importance of the unique feature(s) as it applies to the intended use and project goals.
 Describe how the selected supplier meets these requirements.

-EVALUATION OF OTHER SOURCES Identify other sources that were evaluated (including the names, manufacturers, model numbers, etc.) and the reason they were found to be unsatisfactory for the intended use or in meeting project goals.
-(Attach copies of any quotes collected from other suppliers) RISK ELEMENTS Describe any substantial risks that could not be overcome if the product or service was procured from another supplier.
+Identify other sources that were